Developing a faculty-led course abroad

 For more information please contact Elly Hanauer in LAS International Programs.

 Some faculty members teach courses abroad as part of their basic teaching load for their department.
 Those faculty members are not paid extra funds (in excess of their base salary) to lead study-abroad courses.
 When faculty members teach courses abroad in additional to their normal load, LAS International Programs pays them a flat salary of $6000 the first time they offer a course.
 If the course reviews are positive and demonstrate high impact for the students, the salary rates for the courses will increase annually, as follows, with a maximum cap set at $10,500:

 Year two: $6,600

 Year six and beyond: $10,500

-Faculty who have led courses prior to 2018 and whose previous 1/9th salary payment was higher than the salary they would receive based on the above salary scale, will receive their previous salary amount each year until they have taught enough years to move up the salary scale.
+Faculty members who led courses prior to 2018 and received a 1/9th salary payment that was higher than the salary they would receive based on the above salary scale, receive their previous salary amount or $10,500, whichever is less, each year until they have taught enough years to move up the salary scale.

 The maximum payment to any faculty leader for an LAS faculty-led course is $10,500.

 All LAS GLBL 298 course proposals are reviewed by the LAS Global Studies Faculty Advisory Committee.
 Proposal review criteria are included in the annual call for proposals.
 LAS departmental proposals are reviewed first by the department head and by LAS leadership.
 All proposals must be reviewed and approved by International Safety & Security and LAS International Programs.

 International Safety and Security staff review all in-country program logistics and may advise on changes to itineraries based on travel warnings and security concerns.